 Often raw diets are compared to the diet a wild dog or cat consumes and whole prey is the premise on which raw diets are built upon.
 Small whole prey is defined as a prey animal a wild dog or cat hunts and consumes.
 The majority of the animal is eaten with very minimal leftovers.
 Small prey consists of poultry (i.e. Day-old chicks, chicken, and Cornish hen), waterfowl (i.e. Duck), small birds (i.e. Quail), rodents (i.e. Feeder mice, rats, and guinea pigs), and rabbits.

 Feeding dogs and cats whole prey can often become touchy for many pet parents.
 Observing a pet consume a prey animal is not for the faint of heart, but there are many benefits to feeding small whole prey.

 Fur, feathers, and intestinal contents provide fiber which supports gut health.
-The inclusion of all internal organs, glands, and bloods provides a higher concentration of vitamins and minerals in comparison to store purchased meat.
+The inclusion of all internal organs, glands, and blood provides a higher concentration of vitamins and minerals in comparison to store-purchased meat.
 Additionally, whole prey stimulates the mind and body of dogs and cats.
 Whole prey requires pets to chew, rip, and tear away at whole prey for consumption.
 This experience provides mental and physical enrichment not found in other feeding methods.

-Liver and secreting organs are very important in a raw diet because they provide essential fat soluble vitamins.
+Liver and secreting organs are very important in a raw diet because they provide essential fat-soluble vitamins.
 However, the other gross bits and whole prey are optional.
-The gross bits and whole prey provide essential nutrients, mental enrichment, and help minimize waste from the meat industry.
+The gross bits, off-cuts, and whole prey provide essential nutrients, mental enrichment, and help minimize waste from the meat industry.